oscafrica/documentation/src/GOVERNANCE.md

-- **Nomination:** Community members should nominate candidates by posting a proposal by sending a direct message to the "Appointments" group on LibreHealth Forums, explaining the candidate's contributions to the project and thus why they should be elected to become a Committer of the project.
+- **Nomination:** Community members should nominate candidates by posting a proposal by sending a direct message to the "Appointments" group on Open Source Community Africa Forums, explaining the candidate's contributions to the project and thus why they should be elected to become a Committer of the project.
 The nomination should cite evidence such as patches and other contributions where the case is not obvious.
-Existing Committers will review all proposals, check whether the nominee would be willing to accept the nomination and publish suitable nominations in the LibreHealth Forums publicly for wider community input.
+Existing Committers will review all proposals, check whether the nominee would be willing to accept the nomination and publish suitable nominations in the Open Source Community Africa Forums publicly for wider community input.
 - **Election:** A committer will be elected using the decision making process outlined earlier.
 Voting will be done by committers for that project privately